ColeChiga/Branching/README.md

 * find .git 						shows files in .git (showing what files are tracked)

 * git log	 						shows the log of commits, data of commit, message, user, etc.
+		--oneline					shows commits on one line (each) shows first 7 digits of commit name

+* git config 						shows git configuration
+		-l							list local git configurations

 ### local

-* git branch (new commit) 			creates a new title that moves independently -f (diff commit) HEAD~ 	moves a different title up a number relative to head -u o.main (commit)		changes the reference of main (on remote) to the commit given
+* git branch 						lists local branches
+			(new commit) 			creates a new title that moves independently -f (diff commit) HEAD~ 	moves a different title up a number relative to head -u o.main (commit)		changes the reference of main (on remote) to the commit given